 Why getting the grind right is so important

-Following our last blog post There's no need to Over Dose, where we discussed the amount of coffee (the dose) required for two coffees, this blog explores how getting the grind right is essential to extracting the perfect espresso shot.
+Following our last blog post There's no need to Over Dose, where we discussed the amount of coffee (the dose) required for two coffees, we explore how getting the grind right is essential to extracting the perfect espresso shot.

 The espresso machines use pressure to brew, this pressure forces the hot water through the coffee grounds.
 Too fine, and it won't get through, too coarse, and it will gush through and lose all its flavour.